Volunteer Work in Chile

 Volunteering in Chile requieres a minimum stay of 4 weeks.
 An exception is the volunteer work in the animal shelters, which are available for a period of 2 weeks.
 Part-time volunteer jobs are available in combination with a Spanish course in Chile and can be booked for a minimum of 2 weeks as well.
 The maximum participation time in all cases is 6 months.

 When do I need to submit my application to Chile Inside?

-We need between 2 and 8 weeks to organize a voluntary work that matches the criteria stated in the application documents.
-Please send us your application documents between 2 to 8 months before your desired start date.
-This gives us enough time to get you a placement that suits your preferences.
+We need between 1 and 3 weeks to organize a voluntary work that matches the criteria stated in the application documents.
+Please send us your application documents about 3 months before your desired start date.

 What happens after submitting the application?

 Upon receipt of your complete application documents and the payment of the registration fee, we will create your internal application profile in Spanish.
 We use this profile to introduce you to volunteer positions that are within your area of interest.
-The placement process takes between 2 and 8 weeks.
-Once a volunteer position is confirmed, we will send you the program offer.
-If you want to accept the job, we will process your booking.
-We will send you the booking documents and the payment of the program costs will become due.
+The placement process takes between 1 and 3 weeks.
+Once a volunteer position is confirmed, we will send you the booking documents.

 More information can be found here: Application process

 When do I have to pay the program costs?